The extraordinary boundary transition in the 3d O(N) model via conformal bootstrap: Perturbative results

 \subsection{2+$\epsilon$ expansion}

-In this subsection we use the $2+\epsilon$ expansion to compute $\langle \phi^a(x) \phi^a(y)\rangle$ at the normal fixed point to order $\epsilon^2$.\footnote{Summation over repeated indices is understood in this section.} As far as we know, this is a new (although conventional) computation, so we report it in some detail.
+In this subsection we consider the O$(N)$ non-linear $\sigma$-model with $N > 2$, and use the $2+\epsilon$ expansion to compute $\langle \phi^a(x) \phi^a(y)\rangle$\footnote{Summation over repeated indices is understood in this section.} at the normal fixed point to order $\epsilon^2$.
+Boundary criticality in nonlinear sigma models has been studied in $2+\epsilon$ dimensions at the ordinary transition~\cite{Diehl-Critical-1986}, but to our knowledge the present work is the first utilization of such a model to study the normal fixed point.
+Although this is a conventional computation, we present it in some detail.
+The correlator to order $\eps$ has previously appeared in~\cite{Giombi:2020rmc}.

 We begin with the non-linear $\sigma$-model for the field $\vec{\phi}$ in $d = 2+\eps$ with a codimension one boundary:\footnote{ This should be distinguished from eq.~(\ref{Stotal}) in section~\ref{sec:RG} where the non-linear sigma model is two dimensional and lives on the boundary of $3d$ space.} \beq L = \frac{1}{2g} (\partial_{\mu} \vec{\phi})^2, \quad \vec{\phi}^2 = 1. \eeq We write $\vec{\phi} = (\vec{\pi}, \sqrt{1- \vec{\pi}^2})$ so that \beq L = \frac{1}{2g} \left[(\partial_{\mu} \vec{\pi})^2 + \frac{1}{1-\vec{\pi}^2} (\vec{\pi} \cdot \partial_{\mu} \vec{\pi})^2\right]. \eeq We use dimensional regularization.
 We have $g = \mu^{-\epsilon} g_r Z_g(g_r)$, $\vec{\phi} = Z^{1/2}_\phi \vec{\phi}_r$ with~\cite{ZinnJustinBook}